nextflow-io/nextflow/docs/aws.md

 ## AWS Batch

-[AWS Batch](https://aws.amazon.com/batch/) is a managed computing service that allows the execution of containerised workloads in the Amazon cloud infrastructure.
+[AWS Batch](https://aws.amazon.com/batch/) is a managed computing service that allows the execution of containerised workloads in the AWS cloud infrastructure.
 It dynamically provisions the optimal quantity and type of compute resources (e.g., CPU or memory optimized compute resources) based on the volume and specific resource requirements of the jobs submitted.

 Nextflow provides built-in support for AWS Batch, allowing the seamless deployment of Nextflow pipelines in the cloud, in which tasks are offloaded as Batch jobs.